xyzt-ai/platform-examples/README.md

 - Configure the data set, by uploading the data set properties csv file and setting the processing settings
 - You can then upload data with the API

+Note that you can also use code generation tools that generate conventient wrapper libraries around the xyzt.ai REST API in your favorite language.
+Please refer to [the dedicated tutorial](https://docs.platform-xyzt.ai/tutorials/using-the-api/goal.html).

 ## Java examples

 * The Java examples require JDK 11 or higher.